vishaldeo/final_project/README.md

 ### Individual Branches:

-### 1) Each team member has their own individual brack with their name on it.
+### 1) Each team member has their own individual branch with their name on it.

 ### 2) Each team member has 4 or more commits during this segment of the final project.